 But what is the catch?
 Files Restore is not a backup, neither other native tools are.
 And here’s why.

 Limitations of Native SharePoint Recovery Options

-Recovery, determined by the retention policy, is a more easy-to-use option.
+Data recovery, determined by the SharePoint retention policy, is a more easy-to-use option.
 But there are strict time frames.
 You can restore your SharePoint data, but you have to do it while the data is retained.
-Now think about compliance, which may require to retrieve files from years ago.
+Now think about compliance, which may require retrieving files from years ago.

 You may think that indefinite retention makes Litigation Hold a perfect tool for data recovery.
 Not exactly.
 Litigation hold is a trade-off: features for the time.

 Litigation hold allows you to restore from only one data version.
 If you make any changes, you have to update the Hold manually.
 Otherwise, you won’t be able to recover the most recent SharePoint data version.